Have you considered selling your art, but everyone tells you there is no money in art?

 If I sell my art, then I will be a sellout

 A sellout is defined as selling an entire stock of something.

-I can guarantee that if you asked one hundred artists if they would like to sell every piece of art that they have on hand, the answer would be yes.
+If you asked one hundred artists if they would like to sell every piece of art they have on hand, the answer would be yes.